Medically reviewed by Drugs.com. Last updated on Oct 5, 2020.

 Aldesleukin: Corticosteroids may diminish the antineoplastic effect of Aldesleukin.
 Avoid combination

-<1% (Limited to important or life-threatening): Acneiform eruptions, allergic contact dermatitis, burning, edema, folliculitis, hypopigmentation, miliaria, paresthesia, perioral dermatitis, pruritus, rash, secondary infection, striae, urticaria
+<1%, postmarketing, and/or case reports: Acneiform eruption, allergic contact dermatitis, atrophic striae, burning sensation of skin, edema, folliculitis, hypopigmentation, miliaria, paresthesia, perioral dermatitis, pruritus, secondary infection, skin rash, urticaria

 Concerns related to adverse effects:

 • Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.

 • Contact dermatitis: Allergic contact dermatitis can occur and it is usually diagnosed by failure to heal rather than clinical exacerbation.